dullhunk/book/careers-lab/comps/competions.md

 # Competitions and Hackathons

-We encourage all students to take place in competitions and hackathons because they are a [fun way to learn](https://medium.com/@tfogo/hackathons-are-for-beginners-77a9c9c0e000).
+We encourage all students to take part in competitions and hackathons because they are a [fun way to learn](https://medium.com/@tfogo/hackathons-are-for-beginners-77a9c9c0e000).
 Here is a selection of events students have been involved in recently.

 * The GreatUniHack http://greatunihack.co.uk
 * Hack Manchester http://www.hackmanchester.com